delgado-sam/Detox-Project/README.md

 ## Getting Started with Detox in your own project

-Follow the steps below to help get Detox setup in your own React Native project!
+Follow the steps below to help get Detox setup in your own React Native project.

 ## Install Dependencies